iov-one/weave/docs/tutorial/handler.rst

     :language: go
     :lines: 129-159

-Let us recall that when incrementing the article count on the parent blog, user must not worry about concurrential access.
-Indeed, we are garanteed that each ``Check`` and ``Deliver`` methods will be executed sequentially.
+Let us recall that when incrementing the article count on the parent blog, we don't have to worry about concurrential access, nor use any synchronisation mechanism : We are garanteed that each ``Check`` and ``Deliver`` method will be executed sequentially and in the same order on each node.

 Finally, note how we generate the composite key for the post by concatenating the blog slug and the blog count :